Think College Vermont @UVM/CDCI Mentor Program

 As indicated in our application, at least a two semester commitment is required in order to be considered for the position.

-Applications must be submitted no later than 4:30pm on Friday, December 13th, 2013, to be considered for the Spring 2014 semester team.
+Applications must be submitted no later than 4:30pm on Friday, May 2nd, 2014, to be considered for the Fall 2014 semester team.

 Peer mentors are central to the program because they directly contribute to a fully inclusive experience at UVM.
 Mentors are peers that assist and guide a Think College student as they prepare for productive employment and independent living within the community.
 Mentors also provide support for successful inclusion in college classes and other campus activities.